VisionForge4d/VibeLegal/README.md

+🏴‍☠️ Arrr, ye be warned, matey!
+This here repo be naught but a testin’ harbor fer AI webapp craftin’.
+She’s full o’ strange code currents, experimentin’ tides, an’ prototype galleons not yet seaworthy.
+Board at yer own risk, and keep yer cutlass sharp — we be sailin’ the seas o’ development!
 # VibeLegal - AI-Powered Contract Drafting for Lawyers

 VibeLegal is a minimal viable product (MVP) that demonstrates an AI-powered contract drafting web application specifically designed for legal professionals.
 The application combines modern web technologies with OpenAI's GPT models to generate professional, legally compliant contracts quickly and efficiently.